 If a student has not graduated from a Tennessee eligible high school, home school program, or GED program, the student must meet one of the following residency requirements to be eligible for the HOPE Scholarship:

 - A dependent child of full-time religious workers who maintain Tennessee residency while stationed out-of-state

 - A dependent child of U.S. military, Tennessee National Guard on active duty, or Department of Defense employees who maintain Tennessee residency while stationed out-of-state

 - A dependent child of members of the Armed Forces or Tennessee National Guard who listed Tennessee as the “Home of Record” at the time of entry into military service.

-Following high school graduation, the completion of a home school program, or the completion of a GED program, a student has 16 months to enroll in an eligible postsecondary institution.
+Following Tennessee high school graduation, the completion of a Tennessee home school program, or the completion of a GED program in the state of Tennessee, a student has 16 months to enroll in an eligible postsecondary institution.